Our value chain

 Governance

-Strong corporate culture and values promote innovation and enhances the ability to meet market demands.
-The employees’ and other stakeholders’ experience of our company contributes to improving performance, competitiveness and reputation.
-We ensure that our operations are based on responsible business and procurement practices.
+Strong corporate governance, culture and values promote innovation and enhance the ability to meet market demands.
+The employees’ and other stakeholders’ experience of the Group contribute to improving performance, competitiveness and reputation.
+The Group strives for responsible business and procurement practices.

 Materiality topics